Vikash84/vaper/README.md

 -  Builds assemblies from probe enrichment (a.k.a hybrid capture/enrichment), shotgun metagenomic, and tiled-amplicon sequence data
 -  Automated reference selection (Detects what is in your sample)
 -  Can generate multiple assemblies per sample (Useful for co-infections)
--  Predicts the taxonomy of each assembly (Also includes a *metagenomic* summary!)
+-  Predicts the taxonomy of each assembly (Also includes a viral *metagenomic* summary!)
 -  Reads associated with each assembly are exported for downstream use
 -  Can utilize iVar or IRMA assemblers (IRMA modules built on the fly!)